Chapter 0: Intro - Yamaha USA

 EX-21

-Considering the design, weight, and tone-switching system, it is probably not surprising that the EX-21 had an almost astronomical price tag—roughly 20 million yen at the time, or around 100 million yen in today’s terms.
-Meanwhile, the model name came from adding an “X” to the identifier of the E-3, which was the best Electone on sale at that time, and then appending the number “21” in anticipation of the 21st century—then just over a few decades away.
-Incorporating absolutely all of the cutting-edge technologies and ideas of the late sixties, the EX-21 represented the pinnacle of the Electone family, and it would be only fair to call it the genesis of dream machines such as the GX-1.
+Considering the design, weight, and tone-switching system, it’s probably no surprise that the EX-21 had an astronomical price tag—roughly $139,000 at the time, or around $696,000 in today’s terms.
+Meanwhile, the model name came from adding an “X” to the identifier of the E-3, which was the top Electone on sale at that time, and then appending the number “21” in anticipation of the 21st century—just over a few decades away.
+Incorporating all the cutting-edge technologies and ideas of the late sixties, the EX-21 represented the pinnacle of the Electone family.
+It’s fair to call it the genesis of dream machines such as the GX-1.

 The number of oscillators that a synthesizer has at its disposal for tone generation is intimately tied to the number of sounds that it can output simultaneously.
 On a four-note polyphonic instrument, for example, chords can be created by using each of the four oscillators to play different frequencies.
-Yet, early Yamaha Electones achieved full polyphony by allocating oscillator tones to any of the instrument’s keys as needed, and this was done by employing two different approaches—namely, the independent oscillator method and the top octave method.
+Yet early Yamaha Electones achieved full polyphony by allocating oscillator tones to the instrument’s keys as needed.
+This was done by employing two different approaches—namely, the independent oscillator method, and the top octave method.

 As its name suggests, the independent oscillator method gives each key its own unique oscillator so that they can be played together to create harmonies.
-If you had a 40-key keyboard, therefore, you would need 40 independent oscillators.
-This can get very expensive very quickly, so the alternative top octave method requires only an octave’s worth of oscillators.
-Each one of these produces the corresponding note’s highest playable frequency, and cleverly utilizing the fact that pitch drops by exactly one octave when the frequency is halved, and the fundamental notes from the oscillators are converted into notes at lower octaves through simple integer division using a frequency divider circuit.
+(For example, a 40-key keyboard needed 40 independent oscillators.)
+This can get expensive very quickly, whereas the alternative top octave method requires only an octave’s worth of oscillators.
+Each oscillator produces the highest playable frequency for its corresponding note, and by leveraging the fact that halving the frequency drops the pitch by exactly one octave, the fundamental notes are converted into lower octaves using a frequency divider circuit through simple integer division.
 Thus, with just twelve oscillators—one for each note in the chromatic scale—it is possible to simultaneously produce notes for every key on the keyboard.

 Figure Figure

 Early Electones used constant oscillation for both methods.
-This means that every oscillator was always producing a tone when the instrument was turned on, but they were only sent to the amplifier as needed when the right key was pressed.
-This particular approach was, however, prone to sound leakage; sound would be output even when the instrument was not being played.
-An engineer would then need to step in to make adjustments.
+This meant that every oscillator always produced a tone when the instrument was turned on, but they were only sent to the amplifier when the right key was pressed.
+However, this particular approach was prone to sound leakage: sound could be heard even when the instrument was not being played.
+Engineers were often needed to make adjustments.

-In true dream-machine fashion, the EX-21 employed a hybrid system that combined both of these tone generation methods.
-In specific terms, it took the top octave system of our E-1 (640,000 yen, 1962) and integrated it with the independent oscillator system of our F-1 (2.2 million yen, 1964).
+In true dream-machine fashion, the EX-21 employed a hybrid system that combined both tone generation methods.
+In specific terms, it took the top octave system of our E-1 (worth $4,456 in 1962) and integrated it with the independent oscillator system of our F-1 (worth $15,317 in 1964).

 E-1, F-1